 There are a lot of businesses on the Internet advertising DIY wills however just how effective are they and will they meet your requirements?
 It has to be born in mind that most people will leave substantial assets mainly in the form of a home and that the average house price in the United Kingdom now amounts to several hundred thousand pounds.
-You have to ask yourself whether or not, in the event of your death, you are prepared to trust your assets and the future of your family and loved ones to a cheap pack of mass produced documents when you can use an insured and qualified lawyer to draft your will at a budget price thereby avoiding potential contested probate litigation.
+You have to ask yourself whether or not, in the event of your death, you are prepared to trust your assets and the future of your family and loved ones to a cheap pack of mass produced documents when you can use an insured and qualified lawyer or notary owning a california notary bond to draft your will at a budget price thereby avoiding potential contested probate litigation.

 DIY wills may be fine but then again they may not.
 There are plenty of traps for the unwary and lawyers make a lot of money from contested probate legal action whilst they are sorting out badly drawn wills.
 If you feel confident in doing it yourself then that’s fine but bear in mind that there are many pitfalls which can result in contested probate including :-

 Failure to properly sign and execute the document is one of the most fertile areas for disputed DIY wills and contested probate.
 It’s a legal requirement for it to be done exactly right or the document will be totally invalid.
 There’s no half measure here and it’s either legally carried out or its not.
 Failure for lack of correct execution can mean that the State steps in to claim everything.